dwww Home | Manual pages | Find package

 The MIME type application/vnd.tcpdump.pcap has been registered

 with IANA for pcap files.
-The filename extension .pcap appears
+The filename extension .pcap appears to

-and adding one (e.g. .pcap) is recommended.
+one (e.g. .pcap) is recommended.

 See pcap-savefile(5) for a description of the file format.